Gaulish Paganism

 • Triskelion: Symbol of the three realms and the cycles of life, movement, and transformation.

-• Torc: A sacred neck ornament representing status, strength, and divine connection.
+• Torc: A sacred neck ornament representing many aspects of practice.

 • Carnyx: A war trumpet symbolizing courage, communication, and the rallying of spiritual or communal strength.